AJSpice/PythonScripts/README.md

-# PythonScripts
+# PythonForEngineers

-This is my repositoy for Python Scripts
+This is my testing folder while I learned about basic Python concepts, modules, and tasks for Network Engineering